 - capital projects and pilot projects

 - facility construction

 - principal costs, interest costs, bond discount and other financial costs

-If you receive funding from the Municipal Innovation Program, you need to submit a project closeout report and financial log within 60 days of completing the project.
+If you receive funding from the Municipal Innovation Program, you need to submit a Project Closeout Report and Statement of Funding Expenditures within 60 days of completing the project.
 You also need to confirm that you met the project outcomes.

 Accessing the funding

 The Municipal Innovation Program provides up to 50% of the funding at the start of the project.
-Municipalities receive the remaining funding when they complete the project and the Department of Municipal Affairs approves your project closeout report.
+Municipalities receive the remaining funding when they complete the project and the Department of Municipal Affairs and Housing approves your Project Closeout Report.

 Only municipalities can apply for funding.
 Villages, community groups, First Nations and others can partner with their municipality on a joint application.
 You need to have 2 or more municipalities to apply.

 The application needs to demonstrate the project’s potential to improve inter-municipal collaboration for regional economic development, regional planning and other services.

 All municipalities involved in the project need to have filed all reporting for any previous projects with the Department of Municipal Affairs and Housing.